 Most parks lack permanent restroom facilities.
-Seasonal portable toilets are available in some parks.
+Seasonal portable toilets are available in some parks, and portable toilets are available year-round at Barnum, Booth and Shain parks.

 Installing permanent restrooms that are ADA accessible should be a priority for heavily used parks.
 It is important to consider safety and maintenance with the installation of permanent bathrooms.